Core dump: Analysis

+Users of IBM mainframes running z/OS can browse both SVC and transaction dumps using IPCS, which supports user written scripts in REXX and supports point-and-shoot browsing of dumps.

 Core-dump files

 Format

 In older and simpler operating systems, each process had a contiguous address-space, so a dump file was sometimes simply a file with the sequence of bytes, digits, characters or words.
-On other early machines a dump file contained discrete records, each containing a storage address and the associated contents.
-On early machines, the dump was often written by a stand-alone dump program rather than by the application or the operating system.
+On other systems a dump file contained discrete records, each containing a storage address and the associated contents.
+On the earliest of these machines, the dump was often written by a stand-alone dump program rather than by the application or the operating system.

+The IBSYS monitor for the IBM 7090 included a System Core-Storage Dump Program that supported post-mortem and snap dumps.

 On the IBM System/360, the standard operating systems wrote formatted ABEND and SNAP dumps, with the addresses, registers, storage contents, etc., all converted into printable forms.
-Later releases added the ability to write unformatted dumps, called at that time core image dumps.
+Later releases added the ability to write unformatted dumps, called at that time core image dumps (also known as SVC dumps.)

 In modern operating systems, a process address space may contain gaps, and it may share pages with other processes or files, so more elaborate representations are used; they may also include other information about the state of the program at the time of the dump.

 In Unix-like systems, core dumps generally use the standard executable image-format: